 Valerie works with a wide range of students interested in the arts, humanities, natural sciences, and social/behavioral sciences.

-Valerie is also an accomplished writer with three family travel books published by Viking Penguin and St. Martin’s Press, as well as magazine articles and museum catalogs.
-She has volunteered as a writing coach for Peer Forward, a national nonprofit that partners with schools to strengthen college-going culture and increase college enrollment for low-income youth.
+A first-generation college student, Valerie has volunteered as a writing coach for Peer Forward, a national nonprofit that partners with schools to strengthen the college-going culture and increase college enrollment for low-income youth.